The 6-Step Technique To Reliably Fix Any Bug

 I hope these steps can be of help to you too.

 Step 1 – Replicate the bug yourself

-Take the time to replicate the bug yourself, even if someone else has already done this for you.
-Then make a note of the replication workflow you’ve found, you’ll need this later when you have to communicate the details with your team.
+Take time to replicate the bug yourself, even if someone else has already done this for you.
+Be sure to make a note of the replication workflow you’ve found, as you’ll need this later when you have to communicate the details with your team.

 Just like a scientist testing a theory or a detective proving a case, it’s critical for you to review the evidence and come to your own conclusion.
 This is your key to prove the before and after: what was broken and what’s now fixed.

-There’s another reason you don’t want to skip this step: You know your way around the codebase better than they do, so your angle will always be different.
+There’s another reason you don’t want to skip this step: You know your way around the codebase better than someone else does, so your angle will always be different.

 If your work results in the same workflow, great!
-You now have even more evidence zeroing in on the scenario causing the issue.
-If not, then you have saved yourself time in the long run by not looking into mechanics that aren’t part of the problem.
+You now have even more evidence zeroing in on the scenario that causes the issue.
+If not, then you have saved yourself time in the long run because you haven’t looked into mechanics that aren’t part of the problem.

 Step 2 – Make sure you truly understand the problem